gloaysa/weeklyPrompts/Part_1-Front_End/w1/schematizer/README.md

 ### Challenge

 1. Have required and non-required fields.
 2. Remeber if an object was valid or not - maybe by storing them in different locations, or adding a property, or anything else you can think of.
+3. Use this code to make your schematizer function a pure function:

+// helper function that allows validator to be a pure function
+var opCopier = function(op) {
+	var newOp;
+	newOp.name = op.name;
+	newOp.args = op.args;
+	newOp.operation = op.operation;
+	return newOp;
+};

 ---